dcnieho/Titta/demo_experiments/README.md

 - `readmeTwoScreens.m`: Version of `readme.m` showing use of the dual monitor mode of Titta that provides separate participant and operator screens.

 Besides the default operation mode with a simple interface for calibration and validation that is suitable for cooperative participants, Titta also includes a separate more advanced calibration interface that gives the operator more control over what is shown to participants.
 This may be suitable for calibrating non-cooperative participants such as infants and primates.
 This mode is demoed in the following readme scripts:
-- `readmeManualCalibration.m`: Version of `readme.m` showing use of the advanced calibration interface implemented with the `Titta.calibrateManual()` function.
+- `readmeAdvancedCalibration.m`: Version of `readme.m` showing use of the advanced calibration interface implemented with the `Titta.calibrateAdvanced()` function.